 - Beginning November 30, 2020, DOD will incorporate requirements for CMMC into selected Requests for Proposals (RFPs), Requests for Information (RFIs), and research contracts.

-- By October 1, 2025, all DOD contract awards will require CMMC certification to Level 1 at a minimum.
+- By October 1, 2025, all DOD contract awards will require the associated institution to meet a minimum level of CMMC certification.

 - CMMC requirements will not be applied retroactively to existing contracts.

 The DoD has created a certification program to rate contractors’ information systems into differing levels of compliance called the Cybersecurity Maturity Model Certification (CMMC).

 CMMC is being phased in over several years and all DoD contract awards will require some level of CMMC certification by October 1, 2025.

 Washington University is currently working to meet CMMC certification requirements in a secure data enclave called the WUSTL-SEn.

 Research involving Controlled Unclassified Information requires special considerations.
 Understanding the physical and electronic controls required is key.

 Working with CUI data or working in areas containing CUI requires special training.
 Find out about training and the resources available to help you successfully safeguard data here at the university.

 Understanding the WUSTL-SEn environment is important, and you might have questions.